junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean sits up slowly.
 Remembering this isn't his room.

-Cas sits on the armchair next to the bed, the one he planned to spend the night on, reading a book.
+Cas shifts on the armchair next to the bed, the one he planned to spend the night on, reading a book.

 "Hello, Dean."
 Cas looks up, closing his book and leaving it on the bedstand.